Zone of the Enders (video game): Reception

-Zone of the Enders

 The original Zone of the Enders received "generally favorable reviews" according to the review aggregation website Metacritic.
 Chester "Chet" Barber of NextGen called it "a great action game that any gamer will surely enjoy.
 Unless you simply hate anything with mechs, this is one game you shouldn't miss."
 In Japan, Famitsu gave it a score of 31 out of 40.

 The game's fighting system was praised for its use of 3D camerawork and Jehuty's fast movements.
-GamePro found it superior to the PlayStation 2's other mecha game released by the release, Armored Core 2 thanks to its responsive controls and quick combat.
+GamePro found it superior to the PlayStation 2's other mecha game available contemporarily, Armored Core 2 thanks to its responsive controls and quick combat.
 The visual design has also been praised as highly detailed.
 The game was critically acclaimed by Justin Leeper of Game Informer, who remarked Zone of the Enders as one of the most appealing games and found its visuals as ones of the best ones ever found in the PlayStation 2 and added praise to its fighting.
 However, the presentation has been a major area of criticism; the game's localization was criticized, with the English script being regarded as repetitive and the voice acting "emotionless" by David Smith, writing for IGN.
 He also reported being annoyed by Leo's English voice acting.
 The story has been disliked by reviewers with Smith finding the main characters inferior to the ones from other mecha series such as Mobile Suit Gundam whereas Snackdawg of GameZone disliked the story as he stated that despite its dark parts such as the deaths of Leo's friends, his father and his friend being shot, it instead made everyone "simply seems whiny".
 While liking the game, Leeper recommended players to skip the cutscenes.
 Despite these complaints, Smith considered it one of the best mecha games he had ever played.